Ixrec/OuterWildsArchipelagoRandomizer/README.md

 Many people have played this, usually with no issues.
 Nearly every bug that's been reported has either been fixed, or was found to not be caused by this mod.
 Many features are complete, including a full in-game tracker.
 But we're still missing DLC integration, random spawn, etc. See [Roadmap](#roadmap).

+Unfortunately there is a well-known "end-of-loop crash", but it affects only some players, is inconsistent for everyone it does affect, and the evidence we do have implies it's not caused by this mod, so there's currently no solution for it.

 ## Contact

 For questions, feedback, or discussion related to the randomizer, please visit the "Outer Wilds" thread in [the Archipelago Discord server](https://discord.gg/8Z65BR2), or message me (`ixrec`) directly on Discord.